How to supercharge productivity using Microsoft 365 tools

 Depending on your workflow you can enable AutoSave, which will save each iteration of your file.
 If you need to view previous versions to see work prior to edits, you can access this within your version history.
 This can be helpful if you submit a document, editor(s) go through to copy edit, and you would like to compare the original work to the final product.

-Word pro tip: One unique function where Office 365 tools have Google beat is Smart LookUp.
+Word pro tip: One unique function of Microsoft 365 tools is Smart LookUp.
 This tool is a digital research assistant where you can select a term or phrase to look up.
 An insights panel pulls information from Bing search results.
-Smart look-up isn’t just a simple dictionary — it includes context from the document as a whole and the words around the phrase.
+Smart lookup isn’t just a simple dictionary — it includes context from the document as a whole and the words around the phrase.
 Not having to copy and paste into a separate browser accelerates content creation.

 Ready to get to work?

-Most professionals could use extra time and increased efficiency throughout their day.
-The overall objective of Office 365 tools is team productivity and connectivity.
+Most professionals could use extra time and increased efficiency throughout their day, especially when WFH or with a distributed team.
+The overall objective of Microsoft 365 tools is team productivity and connectivity.
 While properly using programs generally achieves that, small tools can also have a large impact when it comes to saving time.